TechGauri-09/data-analyst-agent/README.md

 - Ask questions about your data in plain English

 # How to run
-pip install streamlit pandas plotly groq openpyxl streamlit run app.py
+pip install streamlit pandas plotly groq openpyxl, streamlit run app.py